Can I Get a Car Loan After Bankruptcy?

 Bankruptcy is generally a last resort, and it's not the right choice for everyone.
 But if you're in too much debt to reasonably pay off, declaring bankruptcy can be the best way forward.
 Bankruptcy can help you get rid of debt, but it also makes it difficult to get a credit card, a loan, or any other type of credit.

-Most people don’t have enough savings to pay for a car entirely in cash.
-Without a car, though, it can be hard to get around or even to keep your job.
-Whether you’ve just declared bankruptcy or are considering it, you may want to know whether you can get a car loan after bankruptcy.
+Most people don't have enough savings to pay for a car entirely in cash.
+Whether you've just declared bankruptcy or are considering it, you may want to know whether you can get a car loan after bankruptcy.

 Can you get a car loan after bankruptcy?